 Millennial Media advanced 92 percent to $25 at the close in New York.
 The company sold 10.2 million shares at $13 apiece in its initial public offering yesterday, after offering them at $9 to $11 each.

-Millennial Media, the U.S.’s second-largest mobile-ad company after Google Inc. (GOOG), lets advertisers target consumers through applications on devices such as smartphones and tablets.
+Millennial Media, the U.S.’s second-largest mobile-ad company after Google Inc. (GOOG:US), lets advertisers target consumers through applications on devices such as smartphones and tablets.
 The Baltimore-based company is in a business that’s attracting growing interest, Eric Jackson, founder of Ironfire Capital LLC, a Naples, Florida-based hedge fund.

 “A lot of investors are hungry for returns,” Jackson said in a telephone interview.
 “Everything that’s seen as a growth company gets a lot of attention.”
 He doesn’t own any Millennial shares.